Design process

 Step 3: Outline garden design plans

-Guided by your brief and site analysis, we develop a range of design ideas for your garden.
+Guided by your brief, the ecological survey and site analysis, we develop a range of design ideas for your garden.
 These include outline spatial design proposals, presented as a garden plan, a 3D CAD model, and photoshopped visuals to help you envision your new garden.

 Step 4: Landscape masterplan